wyoibc/2023repres_popgen/Intro_git.md

 git pull
 ```

-If you forget to pull changes before making edits and locally edit a file that has already been edited on Github, you will need to reconcile any changes that are conflict.
+If you forget to pull changes before making edits and locally edit a file that has already been edited on Github, you will need to reconcile any changes that are in conflict.
 We'll talk about this briefly in the section on collaborating with Github.

 Note that you can clone any public Github repository if you like, and if the Github owner makes changes, you can update your repository using `git pull`.
 You will not be able to push to any Github repos that you are not an owner or collaborator on.